aiken-lang/merkle-patricia-forestry/off-chain/README.md

 > [!NOTE]
 >
 > There's in principle no need to _manually save_ the trie otherwise.
-Operations on the trie such as _insert_ or _delete_ automatically modifies the store.
+Operations on the trie such as _insert_ or _remove_ automatically modifies the store.

 ### Accessing